puzzle/delivery-pipeline-concept/stages/01-build/README.md

 ### Unit Tests

-* run all unit tests
+The unit test stage should:

-* collect test results
+* run all unit tests,
-* collect test coverage
+* collect test results, and

-Failing unit tests will not stop the execution of the step.
+* collect test coverage.

-This to collect the test results of all tests at the end of the step.
+Failing unit tests will not stop the execution of the step to ensure proper collection of the results of all tests at the end of the step.
-Any non passing test must change the status of this step to unstable.
+Any non-passing test must change the status of this step to unstable.

 Stop the pipeline if the step status returns unstable (failing unit tests).